Overview of E-rate

 Key points include:

-2) A new five-year funding cycle begins in 2021.
-Regardless of how much funding has been received to date, all libraries will start with a zero balance at that time.
+2) A new five-year funding cycle beginning in 2021.
+Regardless of how much funding has been received to date, all libraries will start with a zero balance.

 3) The new five-year (2021 – 2025) funding cap for libraries of all sizes has been set to $4.50 per square foot.